OpenBB-finance/OpenBB/gamestonk_terminal/README.md

 * Show the current price of a stock.

 ```
-candle
+candle -s START_DATE
 ```

-* Visualize candles historical data from the past 6 months, with support and resistance bars, and moving averages of 20 and 50
+* Visualize candles historical data, with support and resistance bars, and moving averages of 20 and 50.

 ![nio](https://user-images.githubusercontent.com/25267873/111053397-4d609e00-845b-11eb-9c94-89b8892a8e81.png)